 - What are your investment needs?

 - How comfortable are you with risks?

-Answers to these questions will serve as a guide to help you decide the direction your investments should take.
+Answers to these questions will serve as a guide to help you decide the direction of the investment plan you should take.
 Let us take each of this in greater details:

 - What are your investment goals?
 What are your reasons for investing?
 A huge retirement savings balance?
 To buy a new home?
-Your intentions for saving and investing will help you know if you should put your savings in an investment vehicle that has the potential to make money for you.
-Or just increases the value of your investment.
-For instance, your retirement fund isn’t meant to provide you income until you retire.
-Therefore, your retirement investment strategy should be focused on growing the value of your retirement till you retire.
+Your intentions for saving and investing will help you know if you should put your savings in an investment vehicle that has the potential to make money for you or just increases the value of your investment.
+For instance, your retirement fund isn’t meant to provide you an income until you retire.
+Therefore, your retirement investment strategy should be focused on growing the value of your retirement until you retire.
 In retirement, your strategy should now center around generating an income from your investments while leaving the principal intact as much as possible.